-- Computation step at a process

-- 1. Receives a message (external, input)

-- 2. Performs local computation

-- 3. Sends one or more messages to some other processes (external, output)
+- Computation step at a process - 1.
+Receives a message - 2.
+Performs local computation and updates state - 3.
+Sends one or more messages to some other processes

 - Communication step:

 - Depends on the network abstraction

 - Receives a message from a process, or

 - Delivers a message to a process